Inbibo/adonisfx_docs/docs/documentation/maya/tools.md

 ### How To Use

-To use this tool go to the *AdonisFX menu > Sensors (under the *Edit* section) > Connection Editor*.
+To use this tool go to the AdonisFX Menu > Sensors (under the Edit section) > *Connection Editor*.

 <figure markdown>
   ![Connection Editor](images/sensor_conection_editor_empty.png)
   <figcaption> Figure 9: Sensor connection editor after opening it for the first time. </figcaption>
 </figure>

-We can distinguish two main sections in this tool, labeled *source* and *destination*.
+Two main sections can be distinguished in this tool, labeled *source* and *destination*.
 In the source section the [sensors](sensors.md), alongside their signal attributes, will get displayed and in the destination section the **deformers**, alongside their possible input attributes, will get displayed.

-To retrieve these objects and display them in the tool, select the desired element from the scene (an Adonis locator containing a sensor or a deformer) and press their respective **Reload Left** or **Reload Right** button.
+To retrieve these objects and display them in the tool, select the desired element from the scene (an Adonis locator containing a sensor or a deformer) and press their respective *Reload Left* or *Reload Right* button.

-For Source elements (sensors) press the **Reload Left** button and for Destination elements (deformers) press the **Reload Right** button.
+For Source elements (sensors) press the *Reload Left** button and for Destination elements (deformers) press the *Reload Right* button.

 <figure markdown>
   ![Connection Editor Setup](images/sensor_conection_editor.png)
   <figcaption> Figure 10: Sensor connection editor after adding sensors and deformers from the selection. </figcaption>
 </figure>

-To make the connections select the two specific attribute to connect (one from *source* and one from *destination*) and press the **Make Connection** button.
+To make the connections select the two specific attribute to connect (one from *source* and one from *destination*) and press the *Make Connection* button.
 A message will then get displayed informing that the connection has been properly made (if nothing failed).

-To clear the selection and reset the tool to its initial state, press the **Clear All** button.
+To clear the selection and reset the tool to its initial state, press the *Clear All* button.